domainr/epp/docs/parsing.md

 1.  **`scanResponse`**: This is the global instance of the `xx.Scanner`.
 It holds all the rules for parsing.

-2.  **Path-Based Matching**: Handlers are registered for specific XML paths.
+2.  **XPath-Based Matching**: Handlers are registered for specific [XPath](https://www.w3.org/TR/xpath-31/) expressions.
 The path is a space-separated string representing the hierarchy of XML tags.
 For example, the path `epp > response > resData > domain:chkData > cd > name` matches the `<name>` element in the following structure:

     ```xml
     <epp>